RHEcosystemAppEng/rhpam-deployment/eap/azure/ks-azure-setup.md

 **Prerequisites**: power down the KIE Server VM first

 Customize the following instructions with your actual parameters before running them:
+Gallery creation for resource group (command 2) can be skipped if exists

 ```shell
 az login